ecgalaxy/jmeter/README.md

 Requirements
 ------------

+- The `unzip` command, which can be provided by `ecgalaxy.common_packages`
-In order to work JMeter requires a Java runtime present on the target machine.
+- A Java runtime present on the target machine

 Role Variables
 --------------